GeorgeEccleston/SoloGame/README.md

 # SoloGame
-CS193p Assignment 2:  Solo person game to match 3 times
+CS193p Assignment 2:  Solo person game to match 3 items in an array of shuffled items